Certora/Examples/CVLByExamples/ReadOnlyReentrancy/README.md

 ## Incorrect Code
 In `VulnerableBank.sol` the rule `readOnlyReentrancy` fails because of a possible Read-Only Reentrancy weakness at external call site at file `contracts/VulnerableBank.sol`, in function `withdraw()`.

-This contract Can be checked by running:
+This contract can be checked by running:
 ```certoraRun certora/conf/BuiltinROReentrancyVulnerableBank.conf```

 ## Correct Code